iPlantCollaborativeOpenSource/Advanced_iPlant/TOUR.rst

     files-list /shared/iplant_training
     files-list -S data.iplantcollaborative.org /shared/iplant_training

 Let's try uploading a file into your home directory.
-Type in the following, substituting IPLANT_USERNAME for your actual username:
+Type in the following, substituting CYVERSE_USERNAME for your actual username:

 .. code-block:: bash

     echo "hello world" > demo.txt
-    files-upload -F demo.txt /IPLANT_USERNAME/
+    files-upload -F demo.txt /CYVERSE_USERNAME/
-    files-list /IPLANT_USERNAME/
+    files-list /CYVERSE_USERNAME/

 The Cyverse Discovery Environment also uses the Cyverse Data Store.
 In a browser window, navigate to https://de.iplantc.org and login.
 Within the DE, open the "Data" window and look inside your home directory.
 See ``demo.txt`` there?

 Part of Cyverse's goal is to let users access their data however they want.
 By building on common infrastructure, command line users can collaborate with Discovery Environment users seamlessly, and users can hop between interfaces as it suits their needs.

 Launching and managing jobs
 ---------------------------